nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find a food: `find`

-Find food items in WIFE.
+Find food items in WIFE which names contain any of the specified keywords.
+Keywords are case-insensitive.

-Format: `find KEYWORD`
+Format: `find KEYWORD [KEYWORD]...`

 Example: <br/>
 `find Broccoli` returns